 Changes of address

-In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for EASA approvals only.
+In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for both BCAR and EASA approvals.
 (You will need to provide a copy of your amended expositions).

 Change of Nominated Postholder or Accountable Manager